Category:

 After college, McFerrin was interested in pursuing a professional career in music but did not release any music until his self-titled album in 1982.
 In the years preceding that, McFerrin worked to develop his own musical style and spent at least two years trying not to listen to any other music or artists in order to avoid sounding like him.
 However, he was influenced to some extent by Keith Jarrett's work on the piano, particularly his solo improvised piano concerts.
 McFerrin hoped to attempt something similar vocally.
 When he released his 1984 album, it was the first solo vocal jazz album recorded with no accompaniment or overdubbing.

-After releasing his album, McFerrin began to perform live and also collaborated with other artists.
+After releasing his album, McFerrin began to perform live and collaborate with other artists.
 In 1984, he performed as the sixth member of Herbie Hancock's VSOP II onstage at the Playboy Jazz Festival.
 In 1986, he voiced a character in "Santa Bear's First Christmas" and also performed the theme song for the opening credits of the fourth season of "The Cosby Show."

 McFerrin's biggest early success came in 1988 when he recorded and released the song "Don't Worry, Be Happy."
 The song became a worldwide hit.
 However, McFerrin had a challenging relationship with the tune, as it was used as the official campaign song for George H. W. Bush's 1988 U.S. presidential campaign without McFerrin's permission.
-It also changed the way the he was viewed as a performer, which he did not like.
+It also changed the way he was viewed as a performer, which he did not like.
 He eventually dropped the song from his performance repertoire.

 Bobby McFerrin Net Worth